lankydan/lankydanblog-jamstack/content/blog/2018/throughput-a-corda-story/index.md

 Yes, yes, yes.
 Although, we didn’t measure the impact including multi-threading made I am sure it made a good improvement.
 But, be careful.
 If you don’t do it correctly then you might get bit in the arse.
 At of the time of writing, Corda does not support multi-threading within Flows.
 You will get some weird errors if you do.
 That being said, it is possible.
 You can do so from within a Corda Service which runs slightly outside of the territory of a Flow.
 By delegating some processing to a service, we were able to make use of threads to start new Flows which each run asynchronously, processing similar but separated tasks.

-I have written about this in my earlier post <a href="https://lankydanblog.com/2018/09/22/asynchronous-flow-invocations-with-corda-services/" target="_blank" rel="noreferrer noopener">Asynchronous Flow invocations with Corda Services</a> which dives into this topic and to why you might end up falling over when trying this.
+I have written about this in my earlier post [Asynchronous Flow invocations with Corda Services](https://lankydanblog.com/2018/09/22/asynchronous-flow-invocations-with-corda-services/) which dives into this topic and to why you might end up falling over when trying this.

 <div style="background-color:#f7f7f7;">
   <a href="https://lankydanblog.com/2018/09/22/asynchronous-flow-invocations-with-corda-services/"><p><strong>Asynchronous Flow invocations with Corda Services</strong></p>